 One of the symbols of Vung Tau city is the statue of Jesus Christ.
-It is not only a religious site that has significant meaning for Catholics but also a famous tourist destination in Vung Tau.
+It is a religious site with significant meaning for Catholics and a famous tourist destination in Vung Tau.

-The statue has a height of 32m with the arm length of 18.4m so that you can see the figure of Chris from a far distance.
+The statue has a height of 32m with an arm length of 18.4m so that you can see the figure of Chris from a far distance.

 If you’d like to reach the statue, you’ll need to climb about 1,000 stairs, and there is a resting place every 100 – 200 steps.

 A distinctive feature of the statue is the stairway leading to the arm of God.
-This staircase has 133 steps, stretched from the pedestal to the neck of the statue.
+This staircase has 133 steps, stretched from the pedestal to the neck of the figure.

 The maximum capacity of the statue is 100 guests.

-Although it will be tiring to climb up several steps, it’s worth the efforts as you’ll have a beautiful view of Vung Tau scenery.
+Although it will be tiring to climb up several steps, it’s worth the effort as you’ll have a beautiful view of Vung Tau scenery.

 Things to know before visiting Jesus Christ’s Statue Vung Tau

 When to visit: You should go early in the morning, not in the middle of the day because it is quite hot.

 What to wear: You should wear appropriate clothes.
 All types of shorts and revealing skirts are not allowed to enter the statue of God.